 Travel to Kermanshah City

-Airplane: Kermanshah International airport is one of the most important airports in the eastern part of the country, receiving daily flights from Tehran City, Mashhad City, and Isfahan City.
+Airplane: Kermanshah International Airport is one of the most important airports in the eastern part of the country, receiving daily flights from Tehran City, Mashhad City, and Isfahan City.

-Bus: Kaviani Terminal is also located on the northeastern side of the city close to Kermanshah city Airport.
+Bus: Kaviani Terminal is also located on the northeastern side of the city close to Kermanshah City Airport.

 Tons of travelers come here by bus every year to enjoy Kermanshah Tourist Attractions.
-You can use city buses and get off at Farhangian 2 or Farhangian 3 stop in Kalantari Blv. in order to get to the Terminal.
+You can use city buses and get off at Farhangian 2 or Farhangian 3 stop in Kalantari Blv. to get to the Terminal.

 There is NO railway option available in Kermanshah city.
-The closest rail station to here is in Malayer city, which is 2 hours’ drive away.
+The closest rail station to here is in Malayer City, which is 2 hours drive away.

 Kermanshah Hotels and Hostels